The Mollusk: Background

-Recording
+Recording and release

 After recording 1994's Chocolate and Cheese in a professional studio, Gene and Dean Ween decided they wanted to return to their early method of recording albums at home.
 In 1995, they relocated their recording equipment to a rented beach house on the shore of Holgate, New Jersey, and the equipment and some of the early materials for the album were nearly lost when a water pipe burst in the house while it was unoccupied.
 At this point, the band put this album on hold and made plans to record 1996's 12 Golden Country Greats in Nashville.
 After recording 12 Golden Country Greats in 1995 and releasing and touring behind it, Ween completed the remaining tracking of The Mollusk at various inland locations.
-The album was finished in 1996 and released on June 24, 1997.
+The album was mixed by Andrew Weiss at the Magic Shop studio in New York City.
+For the mixing, Weiss used the studio's vintage Neve console and a Digidesign Pro-Tools system.

+A few months after the July 1996 release of 12 Golden Country Greats, there were rumors on the internet that Ween would be releasing a new double album in 1997; by this time, it was already known that the new album was going to be titled The Mollusk.
+The album was eventually released by Elektra on June 24, 1997, although some sources incorrectly list the release date as being in April 1997.
+Like with their previous releases on Elektra, the album only charted in Australia and the United States, appearing in the lower reaches of the latter country's charts.
+On the Australian release of The Mollusk, there is a sticker warning that the album is for an 18+ audience, due to explicit language.
+However, on the U.S. release there is no parental advisory sticker.